Theme: Upholding Information Integrity in the Digital Age: The Role of Access to Information in Addressing Information Disorder

 11:30 -12:30

-Plenary Session 1: How timely, reliable official information can strengthen the information environment and counter information disorder (UNESCO).
-Speakers: Caroline Maynard, Information Commissioner, Canada (confirmed); Dorothy Jemator, Information Commissioner, Kenya (confirmed); Shoaib Ahmad Siddiqui, Chief Information Commissioner, Pakistan ; Maxwell Kadiri, Open Society Foundation;
+Plenary Panel 1: How timely, reliable official information can strengthen the information environment and counter information disorder (UNESCO).
+Speakers: Caroline Maynard, Information Commissioner, Canada (confirmed); Dorothy Jemator, Information Commissioner, Kenya (confirmed); Shoaib Ahmad Siddiqui, Chief Information Commissioner, Pakistan (TBC) ; Maxwell Kadiri, Open Society Foundation (confirmed);

 12:30 -13:30